SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 an item will be vended only if all of these requirements are met.

-Because the ``vend(itemNamed:)`` method propagates any errors it throws, places in your code that call it must either handle the errors directly--- using a ``do``-``catch`` statement, ``try?``, or ``try!``--- or continue to propagate them.
+Because the ``vend(itemNamed:)`` method propagates any errors it throws, any code that calls this method must either handle the errors --- using a ``do``-``catch`` statement, ``try?``, or ``try!``--- or continue to propagate them.
 For example,